thoriqakbar0/ship-llm/README.md

 print(summary)
 ```

-## Why Hurry is Faster
+## Why Hurry allows you to ship fast

-Hurry is designed to be faster and more efficient than using the raw OpenAI Python API.
+Hurry is designed to allows you to iterate quicker than using the raw OpenAI Python API.
 Here's a comparison:

 ### OpenAI Python API: